 question should contact Ruth at the Town Hall ASAP.

 Property Owner Advisory -

-If you claim to own land within town
+If you claim to own land within town limits, and

 so immediately.
-Any properties that are
+Any properties that are not

 registered, presently not being taxed, and which has not been

 occupied or improved in anyway since 1994 is about to become the